davidmlentz/davidmlentz.github.io/How To Set Up the Latest MediaWiki with Lighttpd on Ubuntu 14.04.md

 ![Reload privileges tables prompt](http://i.imgur.com/fcTWtw4.png "Reload privileges tables prompt")

-## Configure MySQL and Create Credentials for MediaWiki
+## Step 2 — Configure MySQL and Create Credentials for MediaWiki

 We've installed MySQL, which is the database MediaWiki uses to store content.
 Now let's configure it so it's ready to use.
 First, set up some initial tables: